woocommerce/qit-documentation/docs/cli/scripting.md

 ### Directory Structure

-For this example, we will assume the following directory structure:
+For this example, we will assume the following directory structure.
+This can be in the same folder where you develop your plugin or in its own directory:

 - .env
 - bin/qit.sh